Updated: May 12

 Even if it happened decades ago, it feels like just yesterday.
 But maybe I’m getting a bit ahead of myself...

-Recently, I asked a question of all the members in our community: what makes a story meaningful to you?
+Recently, I asked a question of all the members in my community: what makes a story meaningful to you?
 There are as many different answers as there are readers in the world.
 Realistic characters, compelling plot, immersive settings?
 Or maybe it’s a mix of all three.
 While I do my best to provide these entities in each of my stories, I strive for a deeper intangible bond with each person who embarks upon that shared journey with me.
 For me, the answer to my question is summed up in two words: emotional connection.

 All the stuff you see on the surface (characters, plot, setting) is definitely important, but it’s what hides beneath those things that provides texture and meaning for the opportunity offered to each reader.

 Let me get back to the tangential musing at the beginning of this post that moved me to share these thoughts in the first place.
 I was in sixth grade English class.
 Our assignment was simple.
 Write a story, one page, about anything.
 It couldn’t possibly get any more open-ended than that.
 Even with all the options available to me, my mind immediately veered toward a personal experience I had on the golf course.

 I used to golf, a lot.
 During the summer, as a kid, my dad would drop me off at the local municipal course on the way to work, just before sunrise, and pick me up on the way home as the sun began dipping toward the horizon.
 I’d play 36 holes each day, with a few hot dogs and lemonades sandwiched between each 18-hole round.
 I truly remember it like it was yesterday...